Semi Truck Electronic Logbook to Comply with Canadian ELD Mandate

 HOS247 provides reliable elog devices.
 We have been operating successfully for many years and have built a trusted client base.
-HOS247 electronic logging devices are designed with advanced features that help semi drivers stay compliant and increase overall productivity and operational efficiency.
+HOS247 electronic logbooks are designed with advanced features that help semi drivers stay compliant and increase overall productivity and operational efficiency.

-Easy to manage e logs: HOS247 elog devices allow drivers to manage data easily.
+Easy to manage elogs.
+HOS247 logbooks allow drivers to manage data easily.
 The data appears on the screen, which the driver can accept or annotate in just a few clicks.

-- App integration: HOS247’s semi truck electronic logbook can be integrated with the HOS247 app and operated by smartphone or tablet.
+App integration.
+Our semi truck electronic logbooks can be integrated with the HOS247 app and operated by Android or iOs smartphones or tablets.
 The application enables all the functions of the ELD system, such as managing logs, DVIRs, driver support, and maintenance log.

-- All-in-one fleet manager portal: The intuitive portal offers fleet managers more visibility and control.
-The platform provides instant access to compliance monitoring, IFTA mileage reports, GPS locations, and vehicle diagnostics.
-This helps to increase fleet efficiency and also reduces operational costs.
+All-in-one fleet manager portal.
+The intuitive portal offers fleet managers more visibility and control.
+The platform provides instant access to compliance monitoring, IFTA calculations, GPS tracking, and vehicle diagnostics.
+This helps increase fleet efficiency and reduces operational costs.

 The HOS247 semi truck electronic logbook increases overall fleet efficiency and vehicle safety.
 Here are some additional features it supports:

-- GPS tracking: HOS247’s ELDs are provided with a GPS tracker to help managers and owners with real-time vehicle location tracking.
-The elog uses geofencing to send signals to the carrier if the vehicle is driven to unregistered locations.
-It also sends alerts if the vehicle is used during off-duty hours.
-The GPS tracker is a proven application to prevent vehicle theft.
-It also reduces fuel costs by preventing personal use of the vehicle after working hours.
-This contributes to the overall profitability and efficiency of fleet management.
+- GPS tracking.
+The GPS tracker helps managers and owners with real-time vehicle location tracking.
+The elog alerts the carrier if the vehicle is driven to unregistered locations.
+It also sends alerts if the vehicle is used during off-duty hours and prevents vehicle theft.
+Fuel costs are reduced by preventing personal use of the vehicle after working hours, which contributes to the overall profitability and efficiency of the fleet.

-- IFTA mileage: IFTA data is a crucial factor in FMCSA reports.
-With HOS247’s ELDs, fleet managers can relax while the device automatically records data from the vehicle’s engine.
-It calculates the mileage by tracking the wheel rotation and vehicle speed.
+- IFTA calculations.
+IFTA data is a crucial factor for tax reports.
+With HOS247’s ELDs, fleet managers can relax while the device automatically records data from the vehicle’s engine to calculate the distance traveled by tracking wheel rotation and vehicle speed.

 A truck driver earns his living by transporting goods from one place to another by driving a truck.
-The range of commercial goods can vary from retail goods to manufacturing materials, and working hours can also vary from day to night, depending on the HOS limit set by the FMCSA.
+The range of commercial goods can vary from retail goods to manufacturing materials, and working hours can also vary from day to night, depending on HOS limits.
 A semi driver needs several skills to fit into any contract-based driving job, from hard skills like efficiency in performing additional job responsibilities to necessary skills like safety checks, adherence to company policies, etc.

-To become a semi-driver, a person does not need a college degree.
-They can apply with just a high school diploma or GED.
 Experience is often a requirement for this job; it does not necessarily have to be as a semi-driver but as a delivery driver or a truck driver.
-Any prior experience helps to build a credibility factor regarding job efficiency and responsibility to the employer.
+Any prior experience helps build a credibility factor regarding job efficiency and responsibility to the employer.

 A semi truck electronic logbook is a practical requirement for every commercial semi driver earning a living from this job.
 HOS247 is a trusted provider that has been offering electronic logbooks to full-time drivers and semi drivers for many years.
 We offer reliable support for every client and have flexible plans to suit the requirements of every carrier and driver.